Nothris hastata

 Nothris hastata is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1918.
 It is found in north-eastern India.

 The wingspan is 13–20 mm.
 The forewings are fuscous, the veins marked by faint pale lines and with blackish marks on the base of the costa and dorsum.
 There is a strong black central streak from the base to the end of cell, the lower edge with a short linear tooth on the fold, the extremity prolonged as a slender acute streak to near the apex.
 The hindwings are grey.

-The larvae have been recorded feeding in dry sheets of bamboo.
-They are variable in size, colour and markings.